Randsburg, California: Rand Mining District

 In Randsburg is California Historical Landmark number 938, the Rand Mining District signed October 12, 1958.
 The area was home to the Rand Mining District which included the Yellow Aster Mine and the Kelly Mine.
 The mines started the town of Randsburg in 1895 and later the town of Johannesburg, California and Atolia, California.
 The Rand Mine produced more silver than any mine in California.
 The mine closed in 1929 as it was no longer profitable.

 In January 1898 Randsburg Railway opened.
 It ran from Johannesburg to Kramer Junction, California with a stop at Atolia.

 Rand Mining District California Historical Landmark reads:

 NO. 938 RAND MINING DISTRICT - The Yellow Aster, or Rand, mine was discovered in April 1895 by Singleton, Burcham, and Mooers.
 The town of Randsburg quickly developed, followed by the supply town of Johannesburg in 1896.
-Both names were adopted from the profusion of minerals resembling those of the ranch mining district in South Africa.
+Both names were adopted from the profusion of minerals resembling those of the Rand mining district in South Africa.
 In 1907, Churchill discovered tungsten in Atolia.
 In June 1919, Williams and Nosser discovered the California Rand Silver Mine at Red Mountain.